Automatic Chicken Coop Door Openers

 What is an automatic chicken coop door?

-A good automatic chicken coop door or automatic coop door opener will have a light sensor or a timer so it will automatically open your chicken coop door in the morning, and close it at night.
+A good automatic chicken coop door or automatic coop door opener will have a light sensor or a timer so it will automatically open your chicken coop door in the morning, and it closes automatically it at night.
+It makes chicken keeping easier!

 A good, automatic door will be sturdy and will lock, keeping your flock protected while they are in and sleeping.
 When morning comes, the light setting will detect sunlight and the coop opener will automatically open, letting your chickens out for the day.